vxx0/miniedr/README.md

 Refer to the document in the __miniedr.reg__(https://github.com/vxx0/miniedr/blob/main/miniedr.reg).

-# Extract digital signature certificate from file
+# Extract digital signature certificate from file.
 Refer to the document in the __cert.zip__(https://github.com/vxx0/miniedr/blob/main/cert.zip).

+# For other questions. please write Issues.